yaxim-org/yaxim/README.md

 yaxim aims at security, low overhead and keeping your server connection open.
 So far, it only supports a single account.

+Check the [yaxim homepage](https://yaxim.org/) for latest news and downloads.

 ## Features